sampan-dong/fastcatsearch-console/README.md

 Fastcatsearch-console is a tool for managing fastcatsearch.
 You can make collections on fastcatsearch, edit configs, and index documents.

+## Notice

+This is a managment tool on embedded web server jetty.
+Fastcatsearch-console cannot privide search features by itself, and you must install [fastcatsearch](https://github.com/fastcatsearch/fastcatsearch) too.

 ## License